nikitamahoviya/Plugin_GUI/Backup/README.md

 Whereas in this one, as the user gets started with ImageJ, and clicks on the desired plugin, he gets the warning message, which acts as a reminder that he should make the VCell Service active for proceeding further.

+### Your Suggestions :)
+Which appearance will prove to be more meaningful that clarifies the purpose of the pop-up warning message of starting the ImageJ Service in VCell.